 - Some states have homeowners insurance policies that won’t pay for windstorm damage.
-It likely won’t cover damage from a tornado or hurricane if your policy doesn’t cover cover windstorm damage.
+If your policy doesn’t cover windstorm damage, it likely won’t cover damage from a tornado or hurricane.

-- If you live in one of these states and want coverage, buy a separate windstorm insurance policy.
+- If you live in one of those states and want coverage, buy a separate windstorm insurance policy.

 - You might find that some insurers do not sell homeowners policies in areas where wildfires are common.

-- Dwelling, personal property, additional living expenses and landscaping coverage are typically covered within your homeowners insurance policy.
+- Dwelling, personal property, additional living expenses and landscaping coverage are typically covered by your homeowners insurance policy.
 Check your individual policy for details.

-- Most home ownership policies in hurricane-prone areas cover or require hurricane insurance.
+- Most homeowners in hurricane-prone areas are required to have hurricane insurance.

-- Homeowners insurance policies in some hurricane-prone states will partially or completely exclude wind-related damages.
+- Homeowners insurance policies in some hurricane-prone states will partially or completely exclude wind and flood-related damages.

-- You may find that If your policy does offer coverage for wind damage, it might include a separate hurricane deductible which could be higher than your regular deductible.
+- You may find that if your policy does cover wind damage, it might include a separate hurricane deductible that is higher than your regular deductible.

-Rossi says it’s common for policyholders cut corners and opt for cheaper insurance that has gaps in coverage and realize they lack the coverage they need.
-Consider speaking to a specialist in this area to review your current coverage.
+Independent Wealth Management’s Rossi says it’s common for policyholders to cut corners and opt for cheaper insurance that leaves them with gaps in coverage.
+Consider speaking to a specialist in this area to review your coverage.
 “Be sure to make an accurate apple-to-apple comparison of coverage, deductibles and exclusions before changing providers,” he says.
 “Remember, cash reserves alone will most likely be unable to cover sizable losses that can be realized in a natural disaster.”

 Create an emergency document kit

-Figure out what you might want in an emergency kit to help you stay prepared in the event that you have little time to get organized, need to flee or are unable to stay in your home.
+Figure out what paperwork and documents you might need in the event you have little time to get organized, need to flee or are unable to stay in your home.